February 21 and February 25-29, 2020

-Now entering into its 21st year, the festival is changing its format.
-It will now take place over two consecutive weekends.
-The first will follow a format similar to that of the past twenty years, with evening screenings of critically acclaimed and important films from around the world.
-The second will highlight student and emerging filmmakers, and will offer workshops designed to nurture their original visions and voices.
+Now entering into its 22nd year, the festival will offer evening screenings of critically acclaimed and important films from around the world as well as highlight student and emerging filmmakers, and will offer workshops designed to nurture their original visions and voices.

 For over 20 years, the Visions of Nature/Voices of Nature Environmental Film Festival has brought compelling and important films to the Tampa Bay area and the Eckerd College community to raise awareness and promote discussion of matters relating to nature, place and the environment.